 MDE were selected as Principal Contractor to undertake works at each hospital.
-This required supply, delivery, testing and commissioning of a new centralised critical alarm system alongside the modification of existing fire/intruder alarm systems, hospital telephone systems and new telephone equipment.
+This required supply, delivery, testing, and commissioning of a new centralised critical alarm system alongside the modification of existing fire/intruder alarm systems, hospital telephone systems, and new telephone equipment.
 The works also included the installation of a new maternity lift.

-We were also responsible for alterations to medical gas control systems, and disabled refuge call alarms, M&E installation services and all minor building works associated with the refurbishment of reception areas at Craigavon Area Hospital, St Luke’s and South Tyrone Hospital.
+We were also responsible for alterations to medical gas control systems, and disabled refuge call alarms, M&E installation services, and all minor building works associated with the refurbishment of reception areas at Craigavon Area Hospital, St Luke’s and South Tyrone Hospital.

 We worked in collaboration with all hospital personnel in each location to successfully complete these projects concurrently within all three facilities.

-The works included disconnection and removal of existing switchboard and the installation of a new Form 4 Type 6 maintained switchboard.
+The works included disconnection and removal of the existing switchboard and the installation of a new Form 4 Type 6 maintained switchboard.
 Additionally, modifications were required to two sub switchboards.
-MDE also completed installation of the new remote generator connection units; hired mobile generators; and completed testing and commissioning on the hospital site.
+MDE also completed the installation of the new remote generator connection units; hired mobile generators; and completed testing and commissioning on the hospital site.

 Precision project management contributed to the successful completion of this complex series of works.
 We managed timely electrical shutdowns and the switchover to four main generator backups to allow the effective and efficient delivery of this electrical upgrade, whilst allowing the hospital to continue to deliver critical patient services uninterrupted.